 It is very important that you de-stress and unwind every day.
 Set aside 20 minutes for yourself.
 Listen to mild music, paint, read a book, talk to an old friend, or learn a new skill.
 You must also get at least 7 hours of sleep every night.

-Losing belly fat is tough.
-But it is not impossible if you adhere to the plan and don’t lose focus.
+Reducing belly fat is tough, and it is not possible to lose belly fat in a week without undergoing surgery by a licensed doctor.
 Talk to your doctor to know if there’s an underlying reason, such as a genetic predisposition of abdominal obesity, medical history, and current medications.
-Follow these 17 tips, and you will start shedding the belly fat sooner than you know.
-Take care!
+Follow these tips and stay focused, and you will start shedding the belly fat eventually.

 - What is the role of portion control in weight management?
 International Journal of Obesity, US National Library of Medicine, National Institutes of Health.